 Wild and Scenic Coastline

 For a less developed experience leave the road behind, continuing past Owhiro Bay to Pariwhero Red Rocks.
-The red and green pillow rocks formed from underwater lava extrusion are a stark contrast to the uniform greywacke and argillitie rocks common to Welly.
+The red and green pillow rocks formed from underwater lava extrusion are a stark contrast to the uniform greywackle and argillitie rocks common to Welly.

 Continue further to the seal colony at Te Rimurapa Sinclair Head or scurry up one of the many tracks for a bird’s eye view of the coastline below.
 This 7km round trip walk is a quick drive from the city center.
 While you won’t see development beyond a handful of baches, the walk is highly trafficked on fine weekend days.

-For the most ‘wild’ coastal experience, travel to the rugged and windy south coast on the east side of Te Whanganui a Tara near Eastborne.
-Here you will find lighthouses on Pencarrow and Baring Heads, freshwater lakes, Kohangapiripiri (a nest clinging very strongly) and Kohangatera (a nest basking in the sun), windswept muehlenbeckia hillsides, the 1881 SS Paiaka shipwreck, and the Turakirae Head Scientific Reserve’s notable earthquake raised beaches and seal colony.
+For the most ‘wild’ coastal experience, travel to the rugged and windy south coast on the east side of Te Whanganui a Tara (Wellington Harbour) near Eastborne.
+Here you will find lighthouses on Pencarrow and Baring Head, freshwater lakes, Kohangapiripiri (a nest clinging very strongly) and Kohangatera (a nest basking in the sun), windswept muehlenbeckia hillsides, the 1881 SS Paiaka shipwreck, and the Turakirae Head Scientific Reserve’s notable earthquake raised beaches and seal colony.
 This journey is lengthy and best covered by bicycle, but as you can see from the pictures below that it is well worth the trip.

 Te Whanganui a Tara Wellington Harbor